corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/finality-flow-recovery.md

 Further information explaining why a flow failed to recover can be found in the node logs.
 A prime example is attempting to recover a flow that has already completed successfully.
-The node logs will show the following message:
+The node logs show the following message:

 ```bash
 Recovery not possible for transaction with status VERIFIED